 Tidal Software

-Tidal Software is a workload automation and orchestration platform designed to automate business-critical processes across hybrid and multi-cloud environments.
-It provides a centralized interface for defining, scheduling, and monitoring workflows.
+Tidal Software is a workload automation and orchestration platform for hybrid and multi-cloud environments that centralizes workflow definition, scheduling, and monitoring.

 The 6 key capabilities of service orchestration platforms